lukashalim/Notes/General Analytics.md

 - explanations of this don't make all that much sense to me... need to look for clearer explanation

 ### Definitions
 Link Function - montonic function that maps unit interval to real number line.
-For example, the logit function Consistency - as the sample size gets larger, the probability that the stimate is within some small distance of the true value also gets larger.
+For example, the logit function.
+Consistency - as the sample size gets larger, the probability that the stimate is within some small distance of the true value also gets larger.